 What happens if I need Residential Aged Care?

-Dalkeith Hostel is located on the same site as Benetas Dalkeith Heights, a residential aged care facility currently offers 54 places and 24 hours, 7 days a week nursing care.
-Benetas Dalkeith Hostel is currently being worked on to include a further 62 beds, and to improve the quality of life of its current residents.
-To learn more about Dalkeith Hostel speak to our village staff or contact the Benetas Customer Centre on 1300 23 63 82.
-Entry to Dalkeith Hostel is subject to availability.
+Dalkeith Gardens is located on the same site as Dalkeith Heights.
+Dalkeith Gardens is a residential aged care facility offers 118 places and 24 hours, 7 days a week nursing care.
+Benetas Dalkeith Gardens has recently been upgraded to improve the quality of life of its current residents.
+To learn more about Dalkeith Gardens speak to our village staff or contact the Benetas Customer Centre on 1300 23 63 82.
+Entry to Dalkeith Gardens is subject to availability.

 Are staff able to assist me if I become ill?

 While personal care is not a part of the services offered directly by Dalkeith Heights, we can assist you to find suitable service providers when needed.
-Benetas, operator of Dalkeith Heights, offers home based services including personal care and may be a service provider you can use.
+Benetas, operator of Dalkeith Heights, offers home based services including personal care, operating from the community centre and may be a service provider you can use.
 Our village staff are available to talk to you about the options.

 Is there a Deferred Management Fee (DMF)?

 On the re-leasing of your unit, a deferred management fee (DMF) is payable.

 As is the case with most properties in Retirement Villages, deferment of fees is a method used to reduce the purchase price or ‘buy in’ amount.

 The DMF is a fee that Retirement Villages charge at the end of occupancy or exit, which is a recoupment of costs associated with the setting up of the village, and supplying all of the wonderful facilities.
 We have created a beautiful place to live, but if we tried to charge an amount per unit up front, that would assist in the cover of these establishment costs, nobody would ever be able to afford the buy in costs to live in the village.
 So we ‘defer’ the fee until exit.